Growing a sustainable group

 The dynamic of any group will change over time with new people joining and members leaving.
 It is important to remember that when people get involved in campaigns there are volunteering their time and are free to leave at any point.
 The majority of the time this will be for reasons beyond your control.

 Your group has to have a reason to exist.
-It can be all too easy to fall in to the trap of existing for its’ own sake.
+It can be all too easy to fall into the trap of existing for its’ own sakes.
 As a group it is worthwhile to regularly evaluate and assess your objectives.
-This is especially important to consider when new people join.
-It doesn’t necessarily have to be formal but the aim here is to enable the new person to feel they’re a part of something and not trying to fit into a clique.
+This is especially important to consider when new people join - especially people who are keen to be an active part.
+It doesn’t necessarily have to be formal but the aim here is to enable the new person to feel there a part of something and not trying to fit into a clique.

-How can you get people involved?
-Make everything you do an opportunity to recruit!
+So how else can you get people involved?
+Make everything you do is an opportunity to recruit!

-- Encourage the group to make it personal when they invite friends or family to get involved - Especially when using facebook or email, you get a better response rate rather than sending out block emails.;
+Especially when using facebook or email, you get a better response rate rather than sending out block emails.

-Once you have an activist’s details – contact them within a week of meeting them – the sooner the better.
+Once you have their details – contact them with a week of meeting them – the sooner the better.

 Everyone has different commitments that will impact on the time they can volunteer.
-It is important that we recognise this, and concentrate on rewarding the time and help that activists can contribute.
-An example of this could be that an activist may be less able to stand or walk, so it makes sense to find them work producing literature, stuffing envelopes etc. Another might be that a activist’s time is limited to certain times of the evening.
+It is important that we recognise this, and concentrate on rewarding the time and help that volunteers can contribute.
+An example of this could be that a volunteer may be less able to stand or walk, so it makes sense to find them work producing literature, stuffing envelopes etc. Another might be that a certain volunteer’s time is limited to certain times of the evening.
 If people are to stay involved, it is important to make sure that someone has work to do during the time when they can.